 I'm a student.
 Can I help?

+Yes, GiveCamp is a great opportunity for new developers/designers.
 Students will be paired with more experienced developers.
-The event staff will be watching and making sure that the more experienced developers are helping students learn how to develop software.
+The event staff will be making sure that the more experienced developers are helping students learn how to build software.

 What resources will be available to us?